-The most common arenas CMAs work in include corporate finance, management accounting, corporate governance, technology and strategy teams within an organization.
+The work a CMA does can include corporate finance, management accounting, corporate governance, technology, and strategy teams within an organization.

-In these positions, the role of a certified management accountant is to analyze data from various sources and construct ways that the organization can improve on their performance.
+In these positions, the role of a certified management accountant is to analyze data from various sources and construct ways for the organization to improve performance.
 This often involves diving deep into the numbers for internal review and budget analysis to identify opportunities for investment.

-CMAs not only prepare but also analyze several different types of financial statements like P&L, cash flow statements and balance sheets.
-They also act as mentors to entry-level accountants.
+What a CMA does is not only prepare but also analyze all types of financial statements like profit and loss, cash flow statements, and balance sheets.
+They also act as mentors to entry-level accountants and often lead accounting teams.

-CMAs don’t just provide insight but work alongside a company’s senior managers to propose and execute these strategies.
-CMAs are responsible for leading a company to financial strength and growth.
+A CMA is qualified to provide insight and develop business strategies, as well as work with senior management to execute these strategies.
+Ultimately, a CMA can be responsible for leading a company to financial strength and growth.

-As I’ve said before, the CMA designation can open so many doors for you.
+The CMA designation can open many doors.
 Unlike a CPA, who typically performs tax and audit work, a CMA has a broad range of job roles they are qualified to perform.

 - Cost or Corporate Accountant